UBC-MDS/introduction-machine-learning/chapters/en/module5.md

 Tasks:
 - Import the necessary library.
-- Using `SimpleImputer`, replace the null values in the training and testing dataset with the medium value in each column.
+- Using `SimpleImputer`, replace the null values in the training and testing dataset with the median value in each column.
 - Save your transformed data in objects named `train_X_imp` and `test_X_imp` respectively.
 - Transform `X_train_imp` into a dataframe using the column and index labels from `X_train` and save it as `X_train_imp_df`.
 - Check if `X_train_imp_df`  still has missing values.